 Your Corvette has a theft deterrent alarm system.
-With this system, the "SECURITY" light will flash as you open the door (if your ignition is off).
+With this system, the SECURITY light will flash as you open the door (if your ignition is off).
 This light reminds you to arm the theft deterrent system.

 Here's how to do it:

-- Open the door. - Lock the door with the power door lock switch or the Passive Keyless Entry system.
-The "SECURITY" light will come on. - Close all the doors.
-The "SECURITY" light should go off.
+- 1. Open the door. - Lock the door with the power door lock switch or Passive Keyless Entry system.
+The SECURITY light will come on. - Close all the doors.
+The SECURITY light should go off.

 Now, if a door or the hatch is opened without the key or Passive Keyless Entry system, the alarm will go off.
 Your horn will sound for three minutes, then it will go off to save battery power.
+And, your vehicle won't start.